owneraio/finp2p-tezos-adapter/specs/plan.md

 can be updated and the authorization logic can be updated as well.

 In particular, we want
-- a set of administrators (addresses) for this contract.
-Only these administrators are allowed to inject `transfer_asset` and `issue_asset` operations.
+- a set of administrators (addresses) for this contract
 - a table `accredited` (big map) of addresses to bytes (the associated bytes value will be empty at the beginning but can contain arbitrary encoded information in the long run); this table is initialized with the Relay